understanding-astro/understanding-astro-book/ch3.md

     <br><br><br>
 </figure>

-As opposed to rehydrating the entire application client side, partial hydration refers to hydrating specific parts of an application while leaving the rest static.
+As opposed to hydrating the entire application client side, partial hydration refers to hydrating specific parts of an application while leaving the rest static.

 For example, in our application, we’d leave the rest of the page static while hydrating just the like button and comment section.